Ramón Colón-López

-Ramón Colón-López (born October 21, 1971) is a senior non-commissioned officer of the United States Air Force and a former pararescueman, and was selected as the 4th Senior Enlisted Advisor to the Chairman (SEAC) on December 13, 2019.
-In his role as SEAC, Colón-López is the most senior enlisted member of the United States military.
+Ramón Colón-López (born October 21, 1971) is a retired senior non-commissioned officer of the United States Air Force and a former pararescueman, and served as the 4th Senior Enlisted Advisor to the Chairman (SEAC) from December 13, 2019 to November 3, 2023.
+In his role as SEAC, Colón-López was the most senior enlisted member of the United States military.
 In 2007 he was the only Hispanic American among the first six airmen to be awarded the newly created Air Force Combat Action Medal.
 He served as the Senior Enlisted Leader of United States Africa Command from September 2016 to November 2019.

 Early life and family

 Colón-López was born to Vilma López and Ramon Colon-Torres in the city of Ponce, Puerto Rico, located in the southern coast of the island.
 His family moved to Bridgeport, Connecticut and in 1989, he graduated from Kolbe Cathedral High School.
 Colón-López wanted to pursue a degree in the field of biology and attended Sacred Heart University.
 However, after two semesters, on 10 December 1990, he enlisted in the United States Air Force and trained as a Transportation Specialist.